CDLMarkus/QuantyFey/tutorial/tutorial.md

 This file contains **peak intensity data** (e.g., *Peak Areas* or *Peak Heights*) for the measured compounds.
 The required structure is as follows:

 - `Sample.Name`: Identifier for each sample.
+  > **Note:** Avoid numerals at the first position of the name, and avoid special characters.
 - `Sample.Type`: Must be one of the following (case-sensitive):
   - `Sample` – Experimental samples.
   - `Standard` or `Cal` – Calibration standards.